Last Updated on

 You can create editable templates in Microsoft Word where your subscribers download the Word document and customize on their own computer.
 Canva is another free software to create editable templates.

 5. Email Course

-You know those Cosmo quizzes you used to sit and complete with your girlfriends in junior high (or University...nobody is judging you!) those quizzes are a surefire way to collect leads in a unique way!
-I use Try Interact (affiliate link) in order to create quizzes and grow my email list.
+You know those Cosmo quizzes you used to sit and complete with your friends in junior high (or today…nobody is judging you!) those quizzes are a surefire way to collect leads.
+I use Try Interact (affiliate link) to create quizzes for email list growth.

 7. Swipe Files